microsoft/hands-on-lab-azure-functions/docs/workshop.md

 Let's now integrate the Azure Functions with Azure API Management (APIM) to expose the transcription of the audio file as an API.

-Previously to test your Azure Function you had to get the Function Url with the *default (function key)* to ensure a basic security layer.
+Previously to test your Azure Function you had to get the Function URL with the *default (function key)* to ensure a basic security layer.
 But in a real-world scenario, you will need to secure your Azure Function and expose it through an API Gateway like Azure API Management.

 In fact, with Azure API Management you can expose your Azure Functions as APIs and manage them with policies like authentication, rate limiting, caching, etc. You can manage who can call your Azure Function by providing a subscription key or using OAuth 2.0 authentication.